Artisan Bread (VIDEO)

 This post may contain affiliate links.
 Please see our privacy policy for more details.

-My Easy, No-Knead Artisan Bread is the perfect recipe for novice bakers who have never made bread before.
-This bread is delicious for sandwiches, swiping up spreads and dips or our personal favorite, butter and jam.
-It requires minimal effort on your end.
-I was once a first time bread maker and trust me when I say, you’ll only get better with time.
+Artisan Bread is the perfect recipe for novice bakers who have never made bread before.
+This crusty bread is delicious for sandwiches, swiping up spreads and dips or our personal favorite, butter and jam.
+It requires minimal effort on your end but yields the most delicious result.

 First time making bread?